drwiner/CinemachineTimelineCode/README.md

 1. IceBolt.onAwake() -->
 	* Read Fabula (from input)

-		** For each unit, create new Fabula Clip object using fabula Timeline and PlayableDirector
+		* For each unit, create new Fabula Clip object using fabula Timeline and PlayableDirector
 			*** Assign GameObjects to variables in FabulaClip
 			*** Calculate and add Clips to Tracks in FabulaClip: AnimateBind, TransformBind, TeleportBind, etc.
 	* Read Discourse (from input)

-		\t\t For each unit, create new Discourse Clip object using discourse Timeline.
+		** For each unit, create new Discourse Clip object using discourse Timeline.
 Also use overarching Cinemachine Track (ftrack) for all camera actions

-			*** Add Timeline Trigger --> _when_ in storyworld/fabula timeline to film.
+			* Add Timeline Trigger --> _when_ in storyworld/fabula timeline to film.
 Time
 			*** Add Cinemachine Component and set parameters --> calculate and define the cinemachine clip to add to ftrack
 			*** Calculate camera position and orientation based on shot scale and cinematic constraints defined on input clip
 			\t\t\t CamBind